Ensono/taskctl/docs/ci-generator.md

 ## Internals

-The internal execution graph can be thought of as a unary tree with nodes (Stages), the root will be a taskctl "pipeline".
+The internal execution graph can be thought of as an n-ary tree with nodes (Stages), the root will be a taskctl "pipeline".

-Where a pipeline can a collection of tasks that are executed in parallel or in an order set by the `depends on` keyword.
+Where a pipeline can be a collection of tasks that are executed in parallel or in an order set by the `depends on` keyword.

 ```mermaid
 flowchart TD